The Executive Who Couldn't Stop Working Late

 That is what the Evaporating Cloud does for us.

 This is what was happening to David.
-He wasn't a person who couldn't delegate.
-He was a person whose system was at capacity — full of the responsibility, the standard, the visibility, the stakes — reaching for the lowest-cost answer available.
-I'll just do it myself.
-The take-back wasn't really a fight response or a flight response — it was an escape from the freeze, from the unbearable suspension between briefing his people and trusting them.
-The pattern wasn't I can't delegate.
-It was I can't stay in the space long enough for something new to emerge.
-That move kept the system running.
-It also kept the conflict in place, because nothing had been integrated.
+His system was at capacity — full of the responsibility, the standard, the visibility, the stakes — and reached for the lowest-cost answer available: I'll just do it myself.
+The pattern wasn't I can't delegate; it was I can't stay in the space long enough for something new to emerge.
+What changed wasn't willpower but structure: the cloud gave his system a way to hold both legitimate needs at once — confidence in the standard and development of the team — without throwing either away.

 The Architecture of Internal Conflict